allexstorm/Shadows-of-Forgotten-Gods-Releases/README.md

-# Shadows of Forgotten Gods — Demo
+# Shadows of Forgotten Gods — Pre-Alpha (Demo + Bot Test)

-**Shadows of Forgotten Gods** is a 2D side-scrolling RPG in a dark fantasy setting.
+**Shadows of Forgotten Gods** is a 2D side-scrolling action game set in a dark fantasy world.
-Battle through cursed woods, haunted ruins, and ancient crypts in this early demo release.
+Choose between battling a single AI bot in P2P arena matches up to 10 frags, or playing the classic solo demo mode where you fight monsters across cursed woods, haunted ruins, and ancient crypts.

 ---

-## 🎮 Demo Features
+## 🎮 Pre-Alpha Features

 - Classic 2D side-scrolling combat
+- P2P bot mode — fight a single AI bot in random arenas (match up to 10 frags)
-- Animated melee and ranged enemies
+- Solo demo mode — battle animated melee and ranged enemies in atmospheric levels
-- Health pickups and simple progression system
-- Parallax backgrounds and layered environments
-- Atmospheric soundtrack and sound effects
-- Splash screen and basic menu

 ---